If you are feeling good, it is because you are thinking good thoughts

 Point 2 – Secure storage of Data for Startup and SME Clients

 In addition to personal data, I hold a certain amount of confidential business sensitive information on client businesses.
 This information is kept in specific Dropbox folders for easy access.
 My understanding is that Dropbox is fully GDPR compliant.
-I use Dropbox (and also Google Drive to a lesser extent) as it provides a mechanism to continuoulsy sync my two laptops, IPad and mobile phone.
+I use Dropbox (and also Google Drive to a lesser extent) as it provides a mechanism to continuoulsy sync my two laptops, iPad and mobile phone.
 It also allows files to be shared with clients without using email.
 I don’t keep any paper files.
 I am happy to sign NDAs.

 Point 3 – Online Training System is compliant with GDPR